 Due to the overwhelming interest in our event, we would ask that if your plans have changed and you can no longer attend, please return your tickets on Eventbrite or send an email to email@example.com.
 The event is now wait list only and we want to ensure that the maximum number of people can attend. ***

-In honour of Karl Marx's 200th birthday, WCGS is honoured to welcome distinguished Professor Gareth Stedman Jones for the Grimm Lecture 2018.
-He is Professor of the History of Ideas at Queen Mary, University of London and author of Karl Marx: Greatness and Illusion (Penguin, 2016).
+In recognition of Karl Marx's 200th birthday, WCGS is honoured to welcome distinguished Professor Gareth Stedman Jones for the Grimm Lecture 2018.
+He is Professor of the History of Ideas at Queen Mary, University of London and author of Karl Marx: Greatness and Illusion (2016).

 Full Title: When would Capitalism end?
 Marx's changing conception of the 'Critique of Political Economy'

-This is a free event, but we do request that you RSVP.
-Please check back soon for tickets and more information.
+Tickets: This is a free event, but we do request that you register.

 The 2018 Grimm Lecture is co-sponsored by the Balsillie School of International Affairs, the Dean of Arts at the University of Waterloo, the departments of History, English, Sociology and Legal Studies, Philosophy, and the Global Engagement Program.

 - A short School of Life video introduction to Marx.